 772. Countries with high rates of police brutality.

 774. How police salary influences rates of police brutality.

 Research Paper Topics About Politics

-The Politics subject covers the study of political system, political behavior and political bodies.
-Politics is closely tied with sociology, economics and philosophy.
-The topics can be about political movements, historical events, political systems, social trends or about the future of politics throughout the world.
+The Politics subject covers the study of the political system, political behavior, and political bodies.
+Politics is closely tied with sociology, economics, and philosophy.
+The topics can be about political movements, historical events, political systems, social trends, or about the future of politics throughout the world.

 775. History of political science.

 776. Political psychology.

 779. Idealism and liberalism.